ktremain/rpi-swap/README.md

 The core swap management system that:
 - Automatically detects your system's memory and storage configuration
 - Creates and manages swap devices during early boot
-- Provides writeback capabilities to move data from compressed RAM to storage when beneficial
+- Provides writeback capabilities to occasionally move idle pages from compressed RAM to file-backed storage
 - Replaces the functionality of `dphys-swapfile` with a more modern approach

 ### rpi-loop-utils (supporting package)